translate/pootle/docs/features/virtual_folders.rst

 including numbers with decimals, like ``0.75``.
 Higher numbers means higher priority.

 By default virtual folders can be browsed.
+If they are not browsable then they won't be displayed, but they are still used for sorting.

 Also the virtual folders can have a description which might be useful to explain the contents of the folder or provide additional instructions.
 This